 Charities supported this year

 It is a tradition in the Club that the President selects the Charities that the Club will support during his year in office.
-This year John Lindley has concentrated on the young and has typically selected the following:-
+This year Mark Legg has concentrated on local charities such as :-

 Children in Calicut, Kerala, India receive eyeglasses at a Sight for Kids vision screening.